 Symptoms of a failing SOS system

-3. Fig 5 shows the starter relay.
-Remove the small wire at top of the relay to disable the starter
+Fig 5 shows the starter relay.
+Remove the small wire at top of the relay to disable the starter.

-6. Make certain that the starter has been disabled and cannot be activated by the ignition switch.
+Make certain that the starter has been disabled and cannot be activated by the ignition switch.
 Some early Mooneys (M20B and M20C) have a starter disengage switch located beside the starter vibrator switch.
 This switch was installed so that the starter relay could be disengaged to allow hand propping.
 NOTE: Whenever hand propping a Mooney or any aircraft with Shower of Sparks system, be sure and disconnect the starter relay.
 The SOS must be activated during the hand propping and you don’t want the starter to engage while someone is near the prop.

 Note: This step varies a little depending on the manufacturer of the magneto harness, but we will assume we are working with a 4 cylinder Lycoming, Bendix magneto with a Bendix harness.
 In this configuration the magneto will fire the top left sparkplugs, #1 and #3, and the bottom right sparkplugs #2 and #4.
 Other aftermarket harness manufactures have the harness fire the opposite bottom left and upper right.